7RU7H/Archive/Brain-Hacking/Problem-Solving/Tradecraft-To-BrainCraft.md

 			- Could the assumption have been true in the past but less so now?
 			-  If the assumption proves to be wrong, would it significantly alter the analytic line?
 How?
 			- Has this process identified new factors that need further analysis?
-	- Quality of Information Check
+	- Quality of Information Checks
 		- CIA: *"Evaluates completeness and soundness of available information sources."*
+		- Who, what, where, why, how - in what context - metadata and full discourse appraisal
+		- Is a scientific or replicatable method used?
+		- Is is mathematical proof or an BS (everything unless the truthful true provable is just BS)
 	- Indicators or Signposts of Change
 		- CIA: *"Periodically review a list of observable events or trends to track events, monitor targets, spot emerging trends, and warn of unanticipated change."*
+		- Everything always changes at the molecular level and therefore to the best effectiveness periodic checking rather than using assumptions - [[Social-Engineering]] like simple scams use your brain's shortcuts (assumptions) to bypass your frontal cortex.
+Do not scam yourself
 	- Analysis of Competing Hypotheses (ACH)
 		- CIA: *"Identification of alternative explanations (hypotheses) and evaluation of all evidence that will disconfirm rather than confirm hypotheses."*
 - Contrarian Techniques
+	- Go-Full-Reductionist:
+		- Find the bounds of which a set ideas are constrained by requiring more than the most reductionist stance on the subject matter.
+	- Go-Full-Contrarian and find the [Reductio ad absurdum](https://en.wikipedia.org/wiki/Reductio_ad_absurdum)
+		- Frame the commonly accepted in a absurd contrarian hypothetical example
+	- Back in my reality..
+Culture superstition
+		- Deliberately superimpose another reality from a different culture (potentially from different time if it subtle (i.e. Roman slave reality is not really useful for Packet Analysis))
+	- Roast the ideas, not the analyst:
+		- Frame the analysis in lexicon, syntax of a stand up comedian to simplify and shift perspective of information as if you are [roasting](https://en.wikipedia.org/wiki/Roast_(comedy)) the idea
+	- Tell me all the connections like I am five in reverse as a linear sequence from a point `n` of assumed `N`...:
+		- Spot looping and branching, till you are very frustrated or found new paths out of brute-forcing a conversation with the participant enragingly requesting the next connecting response
 	- Devil’s Advocacy
 		-  CIA: *"Challenging a single, strongly held view or consensus by building the best possible case for an alternative explanation"*
 	- Team A/Team B